automate-sales/automate-commerce/README.md

 # Lead management

+This ecommerce is inetded to unfiy the customer experience both digitaly and phisically. and the ecommerce features several tools to help generate, track and convert leads.
+It also features advanced functionality to help you unify in-person and digital leads, being able to track a leads entire customer jurney, from the digital side to the physical side without any gaps

 This ecommerce creates a unique leadId for users.

 It uses a combination of server side actions through middleware and client side actions in the main layout file with a client side component to track the lead and their ID throughout the app

+This works through middleware <-> serverside functions <-> clint side

+This is an experimental

+middleware:
+lead ID is received from search params in the referer (previous URL) and its added the search params of the URL of the next request.

+## Lead Utils
+lead utilities are distributed into 2 main packages, one for the server and one for the client:
+- src/utils/leads/server.ts
+- src/utils/leads/client.ts
+- src/utils/leads/constants.ts

+1. middleware
+2. app/layout.tsx
+  1. LeadGen component -> app/[lang]/components/leadGen.tsx
+    1. getOrCreateLead -> utils/leads/client
+3. app/[lang]/(main)/layout.tsx or app/[lang]/(auth)/layout.tsx
+  1. getCurrentUser -> utils/auth
+  2. nav -> app/[lang]/components/nav/nav.tsx
+    1. getServerLead -> utils/leads/server.ts: gets a serverside lead cookie
+4. specific page

+## Middleware
+Inside the middleware there is a condition that checks for a previous URL, if the previous URL has an hid (hidden ID) searchParam in the URL, this will set the hid param in the next request as well.
+This is useful for visitors that have all cookies blocked, attaching their initial session leadID in the URL allows them to still use most of the functionality in the website.

+## leadGen component
+the leadgen component is a client side react component that uses come of the clientside lead utilities with useEffect, so basically this function will execute everytime a page renders

+## getOrCreateLead
+1. getServerLead
+2. isLeadActive
+3. fetch and set cart
+4. getCookieSettings
+5. get hid from url
+6. check if (!mounted && !isActiveCookies && !hid)
+  1. getClientLead
+  2. check if (!localStorageId && !cookieSettings?.isBot || !isActiveCookies)
+    1. generateFingerprint
+    2. findOrCreateLeadWithCart
+    3. setLead and setCart
+    4. check if(!await getCookie(LEAD_COOKIE))
+      1. set hid searchParam in url
+      2. window.history.pushState(null, '', `?${params.toString()}`)
+return cookieSettings

+## Cart Management
+this ecommerce creates shopping carts inside a database.
+It uses local leads to relate and fetch shopping carts.

+1. middleware
+2. app/layout.tsx
+  1. LeadGen component -> app/[lang]/components/leadGen.tsx
+    1. getOrCreateLead -> utils/leads/client
+3. app/[lang]/(main)/layout.tsx or app/[lang]/(auth)/layout.tsx
+  1. getCurrentUser -> utils/auth
+  2. nav -> app/[lang]/components/nav/nav.tsx
+    1. getServerLead -> utils/leads/server.ts: gets a serverside lead cookie
+4. cart page
+  1. compares the cartId passed from parameters with the cartId in the cookies.
+The cart Id in the cookies has been passed from the previous layout component.
+Here there is an issue if the user has cookies disabled completely. it should also try to get the cart from the leadId in the searchParams. -> make a getLead function that gets cookies -> searchParams

 ## leads_fix
 uses a condition on mounted to only generate 1 lead